ValleyC/ICLR-2026-Rebuttal/Rebuttal/Reviewer_ZQPE/Response to Reviewer ZQPE's Weakness 2&3.md

+## Thank you for these valuable comments.
+We have revised the manuscript, trying to address your concerns (changes marked in blue).

 ## **Response to Weakness 2:**

 We sincerely appreciate the reviewer for highlighting these important recent related works.
 We have substantially strengthened our manuscript by adding additional **baselines** and **discussions** of these methods.